wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.0.9 =
+- Added a new filter for hte more tag protection feature (swpm_format_raw_content_for_front_end_display).
+- Added do_blocks() to the more tag protection feature's content formatting to improve compatibility with the link preview plugin.
+Thanks to @brechtvds for providing the code adjustment.

 = 4.0.8 =
 - Added a new utility function in the plugin to retrieve wp user roles by ID.
 - Added French (Canadian) language translation file to the plugin.
 Thank you to Ariane Larivière.